-Faculty members with an academic year obligation (who are not department chairs) may teach for additional compensation during the Summer and Winter Sessions.
-Faculty members who have twelve-month obligations (including department chairs) may not receive additional compensation for teaching during the Summer and Winter Sessions.
+Faculty members with an academic year obligation may teach for additional compensation during the Summer and Winter Sessions.
 The amount of compensation allowed for faculty teaching during the summer is established by the System Administration office in Albany as follows: the maximum amount of compensation for summer and winter instruction is 22.2% of the faculty member's previous year base salary.
 Summer and Winter Session compensation may not be received in addition to other extra service monies as indicated above.
+Faculty members who have twelve-month obligations may receive additional compensation for teaching during the Summer and Winter Sessions under the usual rules for extra service..